 Volumetric DDoS and the Barracuda Web Application Firewall

 The Barracuda Web Application Firewall includes comprehensive protection against Application DDoS attacks.
-Refer to DDoS Attack Protection in the Barracuda Web Application Firewall documentation for details.
+Refer to Application DDoS in the Barracuda Web Application Firewall documentation for details.

 Volumetric DDoS attacks impact your network infrastructure, right at your Internet edge, before reaching your Barracuda Web Application Firewall.
 It is essential to have a dedicated infrastructure to receive and filter huge amounts of traffic to mitigate large volumetric DDoS attacks before they ever reach your infrastructure.

 For more information on how Active DDoS Prevention protects your system, refer to What is Active DDoS Prevention?